Blog Tours: The Complete Guide To Virtual Book Tour Success

 - Do they say how big their mailing list is

-The whole point is to get new people to discover your work, not just post content on a dead website or little-known platform.
+The whole point is to get new people to discover your work, not just post content on a dead website or little-known author platform.

 Brainstorm ideas